RFID PILOT PROJECTS

 RFID Pilot Projects : Twenty Questions

-Here’s a list of the twenty questions that we most often need to answer when exploring the use of RFID for a particular business application in pilot and proof of concept applications:
+Based on our experience, here’s a list of the 20 questions that we most often need to answer in pilot and proof of concept applications:

 |Process||1.
 How will the system be used in the workplace and can my staff work with the changes needed?|